 |Physical Length||4 m (placed inside 5m straight section)|

 |Accessible Polarisations||Linear (inc. Horizontal), Elliptical, Circular|

 The beamline shares a Collimated Plane Grating Monochromator (cPGM) between two branchlines.
 Hence only one endstation can be used at the time.
-Switching between branchlines is done by laterally mowing M3 chamber vessel
+Switching between branchlines is done by laterally moving M3 chamber vessel.

 The first optical element (M1) in the beamline is a toroidal mirror, which collimates the beam vertically and focuses the beam horizontally onto the exit slit.
 The cPGM consists of a plane mirror and one or more plane gratings.
 At the moment one grating (1200 l/mm) in installed covering the entire energy range of the beamline.

 The dispersed radiation from the grating is focused horizontally onto the exit slit by the cylindrical (for branch A) or toroid (for branch B) focusing mirror (M3).
 The focusing mirror at the branch B is of toroid shape to compensate for the manufacturing error in the M1 radius.